cathook/vim-shrvim/Readme.md

 #### User list

-Create an file stores the user list (you can use /dev/null if you want to skip this step).
-In the file, each row should contains three word to represent a
+Create a file that stores the user list (you can use /dev/null if you want to skip this step).
+In the file, each row should contain three attributes to represent a
-user: ```<identity> <nickname> <authorith>``` where authority can be only "RO" or "RW".
-Empty line is allowed.
+user: ```<identity> <nickname> <authority>``` where <authority> can only be either "RO" or "RW".
+Empty lines are allowed.

 Example:
 ```